aminK8/KnobGen/README.md

 - [2024-09-27] 🔥 Initial release of KnobGen code!

 # Installation
-To set up the environment and start using KnobGen, follow these steps:
+To set up the environment and start using KnobGen, please follow these steps:

 1. `conda env create -f environment.yml`